emanuelcasco/personal-blog/posts/en-US/azure-functions-middlewares.md

 ### Validation

-In serverless arquitectures is essential to be able to determine the correct behavior of each function as separate pieces of code.
+In serverless architectures is essential to be able to determine the correct behavior of each function as separate pieces of code.
 Therefore, in order to avoid unexpected behaviors, is important ensure that function inputs belong to its domain.

 To accomplish this mission Azure-Middleware uses Joi.
 It allows us to define a schema and check if the input message is valid or not.
 With the validate method you can define the scheme that will be used to validate the messages.
 If your function is called with an invalid message then an exception will be thrown and your function won’t be executed.